diequies/100daysofdata/README.md

 ---

+### **Day 139 of #100DaysOfData Challenge**

+Today I had the first interview, and also I could spend time on *Omdena*, although not as much as I would like.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+I created a simulated environment to test the tool against know images.
+The purpose is to see that the tool can complete the whole process.
+During this weekend we should complete and test the tool and look for the first batch of data.

+---

 ### **Day 138 of #100DaysOfData Challenge**

 Today and tomorrow I will be mainly preparing and having job interviews, therefore I will spend very litle time progressing my projects or learnings.